 - In a pot of boiling water seasoned with salt and pepper and briskly bubbling over medium high heat, toss in the pork meatballs.
 Cook by boiling for about 25 minutes.
 When cooked, drain and set aside (Note: Pork should be cooked thoroughly).

-- Meanwhile, to prepare the salted eggs, boil them for 30 minutes in water.
+- Prepare the salted eggs: Boil the store-bought salted eggs for 30 minutes in water.
 Drain and cool.
 Then peel off shells and slice the salted eggs.
+Set aside.

-- To assemble: take a steamed cuapao bun and slice it half open.
-Place one large meatball in the center together with a large slice of salted egg.
+- To assemble: Place the cuapao buns on a plate lined with damp paper towels under and over them.
+Microwave these cuapao buns for 1 minute till soft and warm.
+Take a warm cuapao bun and open it in half.
+Place one large meatball in the center together with a large slice of salted egg nestled next to it.
 Serve together with crushed peanuts, scallions for garnish and a side of hoisin sauce for dipping.

 - Ingredient substitute : if hoisin sauce is not available, substitute with 1/8 cup soy sauce mixed with a tablespoon of sugar, spritzed with the juice of a lemon.
 Also, if you don't have time to make the steamed cuapao buns from scratch, find the ready-made plain white buns in Asian markets, by the freezer section.